cog-imperial/two_stage_scheduling/README.md

 ### 1.2  Lexicographic Optimization Methods

 This repository provides a source code that produces a lexicographic optimal solution for the makespan scheduling problem using different exact methods.
-Directory lib/planning/solvers consists of a module for each implemented method.
-Directory lib/planning contains a handler that calls the lexicographic optimization methods for solving each problem instance.
+Directory `lib/planning/solvers` consists of a module for each implemented method.
+Directory `lib/planning` contains a handler that calls the lexicographic optimization methods for solving each problem instance.

-- Module sequential.py implements a sequential method decomposing the lexicographic optimization process into a sequence of mono-objective optimization problems, each one computing the value of one objective function in the lexicographic optimal solution.
+- Module `sequential.py` implements a sequential method decomposing the lexicographic optimization process into a sequence of mono-objective optimization problems, each one computing the value of one objective function in the lexicographic optimal solution.

-- Module weighting.py implements a weighting method that formulates a lexicographic optimization problem as an equivalent single objective optimization problem whose objective function is a weighted sum of the original objectives.
+- Module `weighting.py` implements a weighting method that formulates a lexicographic optimization problem as an equivalent single objective optimization problem whose objective function is a weighted sum of the original objectives.

-- Module highest_rank_objective.py implements a highest rank objective method optimizing the highest rank objective (i.e. makespan) of the lexicographic scheduling problem, enumerating all optimal solutions, and selecting the lexicographically best one.
+- Module `highest_rank_objective.py` implements a highest-rank objective method optimizing the highest-rank objective (i.e. makespan) of the lexicographic scheduling problem, enumerating all optimal solutions, and selecting the lexicographically best one.

-- Module branch_and_bound.py implements a lexicographic branch-and-bound method that explores the space of all feasible solutions and prunes suboptimal regions using vectorial bounds.
+- Module `branch_and_bound.py` implements a lexicographic branch-and-bound method that explores the space of all feasible solutions and prunes suboptimal regions using vectorial bounds.

-Directory data/solutions/planning stores the obtained results.
-For a given instance, the solution produced by each lexicographic optimization method is stored in distinct .sol file.
+Directory `data/solutions/planning` stores the obtained results.
+For a given instance, the solution produced by each lexicographic optimization method is stored in `.sol` file.
 This file contains statistics of the solution process and the obtained solution.
 The following exact method statistics are stored: (i) elapsed time, (ii) nodes explored, (iii) nodes left, (iv) relative gap, (v) upper bound, and (vi) lower bound.
 If an entry does not apply for a given method, then the corresponding entry of the solution file stores a dash (i.e. “-”).
 The remaining entries store the machine completion times and the job assignments.
 In particular, C[i] is the completion time of machine i.
 The entry y[j]=i indicates an assignment of job j to machine i.
-A solution is stored in a .sol file under the following format:
+A solution is stored in a `.sol` file under the following format:

 ```
 Elapsed time: 0.29